thoppstech/BaaP/README.md

-# BaaP.ts
+# Bapp

-BaaP.ts is an open source ready-to-use cross-platform backend framework based on node.js and written in typescript.
+**Bapp** is an open source ready-to-use cross-platform backend framework based on node.js and written in typescript.

-Major highlights of BaaP.ts are the following:
+Major highlights of Bapp are the following:

 - Headless access using REST API
-- DB agnostic
+- Integration with Backend-as-a-Service platforms like firebase, supabase, etc.,
-- Built-in User Identity and Access Management
+- Identity and Access Management for Users, Devices, and Apps with user-defined roles, permissions, and controls
+- Support for relational and non-relational databases.
+- Data access using REST APIs and graphQL
 - Support for multi-tenancy
-- Integration with ML Models _(Coming Soon)_
 - Works with any frontend frameworks or apps
 - Flexible, Extensible and scalable

-BaaP.ts is designed primarily for developers & innovators of all levels to build desktop, mobile, web or IoT applications.
+Bapp is designed primarily for developers & innovators of all levels to build desktop, mobile, web, or IoT applications.

-- **For beginners**, BaaP.ts is a good reference project to learn coding design patterns and best practices.
+- **For beginners**, Bapp is a good reference project to learn coding design patterns and best practices.

-- **For frontend developers**, BaaP.ts is a ready-to-use backend platform so that they can focus on developing frontend.
+- **For frontend developers**, Bapp is a ready-to-use backend solution to quickstart frontend development.

 - **For backend developers**, it is a boilerplate code with hundreds of lines of code pre-written for them.

-- **For Innovators**, BaaP.ts can be used to prototype their ideas pretty damn quick.
+- **For Innovators**, Bapp can be used to prototype their ideas pretty damn quick.

 ## Blueprint
 [_Content Coming Soon_]